pombase/website/frontend/src/docs/faq/can-i-get-a-list-of-essential-pombe-genes.md

     select the "FYPO ID" filter and type or paste the ID, FYPO:0002061.
     Set the Allele Expression pulldown to "Null Expression" and submit the query.
-The results include all genes that showed inviable phenotypes in the [HTP]{data-scayt_word="HTP"
-    data-scaytid="7"}deletion project as well some manually annotated genes.
+The results include all genes that showed inviable phenotypes in the HTP deletion project as well some manually annotated genes.
 Do the same for viable (FYPO:0002060).
 -   For some deletion mutants, viability depends on experimental conditions, which cannot yet be queried in PomBase.
 These genes are annotated to both viable (FYPO:0002060) and inviable (FYPO:0002061)